farirpgs/fari-games/_games/charge-rpg.md

 To make those moments shine even more, the GM can reward that player with an `Asset`.

-This is like the way for the GM to say: this was amazing, here's `+1d6` or `increased effect` for your roll.
+This is like the way for the GM to say: this was amazing, here's `+1d6` or `increased effect` for a future roll.

 # Mission Extra | Extras